tahosprojects/tahosprojects/README.md

 ### 🔐 Cloud Identity & Zero Trust Architecture
 Building a multi-account AWS Organization with least-privilege IAM, SCPs, cross-account roles, and identity federation (SSO/SAML/OIDC).
 Using VPC Flow Logs with Athena for serverless traffic analysis, GuardDuty for threat detection, and IAM Access Analyzer to surface excess permissions, evaluated against the NIST 800-207 / CISA Zero Trust Maturity Model for a formal maturity assessment.

-### 📡 Network Traffic Analysis & Detection Engineering
+📡 packet-detection-lab
 Packet-level analysis and detection engineering with Wireshark.
-Capturing and analyzing live attack traffic (scanning, ARP spoofing, DNS tunneling, C2 beaconing), then building Zeek/Suricata detection rules and a SOC-style capstone incident report.
+Capturing and analyzing live attack traffic (ARP spoofing, DNS tunneling, C2 beaconing), then building Zeek/Suricata detection rules and a SOC-style capstone incident report.